 forces with Tr3s, MTV’s music and lifestyle channel for young Hispanics, to help raise the profile of Pepsi’s “Vive Hoy” (Live for Now) program -- a Hispanic-targeted

 Tr3s has also invited 3BALLMTY, along with recording artists Prince Royce, Jesse y Joy, and Chino y Nacho to host four episodes of “Music My Guey,” where they will share their favorite

-The campaign kicked off in 2012 with a spot featuring Argentinean soccer idol Lionel Messi.
+The campaign kicked off in 2012 with a spot featuring Argentinean soccer idol Lionel Messi